-ISFAR recognises the following life members for their longstanding and invaluable contributions.
+ISFAR recognises the following life and founding members for their longstanding and invaluable contributions.

 Emeritus Professor Colin Nettelbeck† founded ISFAR in 1985.
 With Wallace Kirsop and Dennis Davison, he co-founded its journal Explorations (now The French Australian Review).
 He served in various roles (including president) in ISFAR from 1985 to 2000 – and returned as president from 2011 to 2018.
 During the latter period, his policies emphasised the research profile of the Institute, including upgrading the review, and creating a dedicated Research Committee and the French Australian Dictionary of Biography, to which he contributed several entries.
 As an academic, he taught at the University of California (Berkeley) and Monash University before being appointed inaugural A.R.
 Chisholm Chair of French at the University of Melbourne in 1994.
 He published widely on modern and contemporary French literature, cinema, and cultural history, contributed regularly to Explorations and The French Australian Review, and at the time of his passing, was writing the story of the Crivelli family in Australia.
 He was a life member of the Australian Society for French Studies, the Languages and Cultures Network of Australian Universities, and also of the Alliance Française de Melbourne, where he served as Vice-President and then President from 1977 to 1984.
 He was also President of the Fédération des Alliances Françaises en Australie from 1981 to 1991.
 He was a Fellow and former Vice-President of the Australian Academy of the Humanities, an Officier of the Palmes Académiques, and a Chevalier de la Légion d’Honneur.
 A Scholarship was set up in 2021 in his honour to recognise the central role he played in founding the Institute and his longstanding commitment and invaluable contribution to all its public and research activities.
 Colin passed away on 21 October 2022 after a long illness.